Course essentials

 Who is this course for?

-This course is for managers and leaders in all organisations who want to make a difference and champion ESG within their business.
+This course is for managers and executives in all organisations who want to make a difference and champion ESG within their business.
 The course will be interesting to individuals working across a range of functional areas including finance, strategy, HR, estates and facilities, marketing and communications, and operations.
 It is suitable for private sector companies and for public and voluntary sector managers.
 As well as for consultants and client managers who work with businesses in this space.

 Entry requirements

-This course is for managers and leaders.
+This course is for managers and executives.
 The course is fully delivered in English and you must be confident communicating and contributing in English at an advanced level in order to fully participate in the programme.

 Programme Impact